Open-Systems-Pharmacology/OSP-Qualification-Reports/.github/assets/index_2.md

 ### What is a qualification report?

-A **qualification report** documents the qualification of the PBPK modeling platform **PK-Sim®** (as part of the **Open Systems Pharmacology (OSP) Suite**) for a specific use case (e.g., predicting CYP3A4-mediated drug-drug interactions).
+A **qualification report** documents the level of qualification of the PBPK modeling platform **PK-Sim®** (as part of the **Open Systems Pharmacology (OSP) Suite**) for a specific use case (e.g., predicting CYP3A4-mediated drug-drug interactions).
 Each report compares model predictions against observed clinical data, providing goodness-of-fit assessments and predictive performance metrics.

 ### What is a PBPK model?

 A [**Physiologically Based Pharmacokinetic (PBPK) model**](https://en.wikipedia.org/wiki/Physiologically_based_pharmacokinetic_modelling) is a mathematical model that predicts the absorption, distribution, metabolism, and excretion (ADME) of drugs in the body.
 PBPK models incorporate anatomical, physiological, and biochemical information to simulate drug concentration-time profiles in various tissues and organs.

-### Can I use these reports for regulatory submissions?

-Yes, these qualification reports are developed following regulatory guidelines and best practices.
-They are suitable for inclusion in regulatory submissions to agencies such as the FDA and EMA as supporting evidence for PBPK platform qualification.
-However, you should ensure the report is appropriate for your specific use case.

 ### How can I cite these reports?